rossanag/webpack-react-app/README.md

 Add the following line at the top of the file ``` const HtmlWebpackPlugin = require('html-webpack-plugin') ```

 10- Install ``` npm install -D webpack-dev-server ``` and configure devServer tag in webpack.config.js to open the browser inmediatelly and to refresh it after every change in the code.
+It allows [HMR](https://webpack.js.org/concepts/hot-module-replacement/) that module IDs and chunk IDs are consistent between these builds.
+It typically stores these IDs in memory.

 ```
 devServer: {